 Step #1 Find a topic to write about

 It’s a common misconception among small business owners that only the big players and industry leaders have some newsworthy information to be published.
 A company doesn’t have to generate millions of revenue to share their achievements.
 The trick is to find a topic that would be valuable to the target audience.

 You should start your search from talking to various teams in your company.
 Ask what they have been recently working on.
 Maybe while doing research for a new project, they discovered some interesting data about a particular business niche, that hasn’t been published anywhere yet?
 It may turn out that something they didn’t perceive as particularly interesting for a wider audience is actually worth sharing.

-Try looking at your company from a time perspective.
+Try looking at your SaaS company from a time perspective.
 Ask yourself a few questions about its development.
 Has your team achieved its initial goals?
 Has the business reached any important milestones recently?
 Has the team grown significantly over the last year?

 Make sure the information you focus on in the press release is up-to-date and compelling.
 Anything that is outdated or not relevant to the target audience is unlikely to be published.
 The journalists expect a press release to be well structured and error-free, so it could be published straight away without too many adjustments.

 Step #2 Build a journalist contact database

 Once you come up with a topic idea, search for journalists who specialize in similar topics.
 To do that, identify a broader category your topic falls under.
 Look for topic-related press releases within this category and check who the journalist was.
 You can also use tools like Hey.Press to filter out the best-matching journalists or Traackr to track influencers from your niche.

 Keep in mind that the aim of a journalist is to publish an article that brings value to the target audience.
 If they usually write for people interested in HR and your topic relates to it in some way, it’s more likely they will accept your press release.